-When people think of job descriptions in the context of diversity and inclusion, they immediately think of gendered language.
+When people think of job descriptions in the context of diversity, equity, and inclusion, they immediately think of gendered language.
 Probably because the recruiting industry has been talking about it for a few years now.
 But gender decoding only addresses sexism, not other biases that inadvertently appear in job descriptions.
-(You need more diversity, equity, and inclusion tactics for that.)

 The Inclusion Meter in Datapeople alerts you when job descriptions skew towards exclusive rather than inclusive.
 But it didn’t always work that way.
 In fact, its evolution has mirrored the evolution of our thinking about gendered language and bias, in general.